 Map of NIBIOs research stations and offices across NorwayAddresses

 The goal of the Institute is to contribute to food security, sustainable resource management, innovation and value creation through research and knowledge production within food, forestry and other biobased industries.
-NIBIO delivers research, managerial support and knowledge for use in national preparedness, as well as for businesses and the society at large.
-Approximately 700 employees are present in all parts of the country.
+NIBIO provides research, management support, and knowledge to enhance national resilience, benefit businesses, and contribute to society as a whole.
+Approximately 750 employees are present in all parts of the country.
 The main office is located at Ås in Akershus, just outside Oslo.

 NIBIO is subject to the Ministry of Agriculture and Food as an administrative agency with special authorization and its own supervisory board.